How Do You Save an Email as a PDF? Step-by-Step Guide for Every Platform

 How to Save Multiple Gmail Emails as PDFs

-- Use Google Takeout: For large-scale archiving, Google Takeout lets you export your entire mailbox, though emails are saved in MBOX format, which you can convert to PDF with third-party tools.
+• Use Google Takeout: If you are completely shutting down an account, Google Takeout lets you download your entire mailbox.
+It saves it in an MBOX format, which you can later convert to PDF using third-party software.google take out screenshot

 How to Save Multiple Outlook Emails as PDFs "Memo Style"

-In Outlook Desktop, you can select multiple emails by holding Ctrl (Windows) or Command (Mac) and clicking the emails in your inbox list.
-Once selected, go to File > Print.
-Outlook will treat the selection as a single continuous print job.
-Select Microsoft Print to PDF, and it will combine them into one long PDF document.
+If you are using the Outlook Desktop app, you are in luck.
+Just hold down the Ctrl key (or Command on a Mac) and click on several emails in your inbox list.
+With them all highlighted, go to File > Print.
+Outlook is smart enough to treat the whole batch as one giant print job.
+Pick Microsoft Print to PDF, and it will stitch them all together into one really long document.

 Troubleshooting Common Issues

-Even when you follow the steps for how do you save an email as a pdf, things can go wrong.
-Here is how to fix common glitches.
+Even if you perfectly follow the steps for how do you save an email as a pdf, tech glitches happen.
+Here is how to fix the most annoying issues you might run into.

 "My PDF is cut off at the margins"

-Fix: In the print dialog box, look for "Scale" or "Scaling."
-Change it from "Default" or "100%" to "Fit to width" or "Fit to paper."
-This forces the browser to shrink the content to fit the PDF page width.
+• Fix: When the print window is open, hunt for a setting called "Scale" or "Scaling."
+Change it from "Default" (or 100%) to "Fit to width" or "Fit to paper."
+This basically forces your computer to shrink the text so it actually fits on the digital page.

 "The images aren't showing up"

-Fix: Before you try to save as PDF, scroll to the top of the email and click "Display images below" or "Always display images from this sender."
-Once the images load on your screen, try the print process again.
+• Fix: Before you hit print, scroll to the very top of the email message and click "Display images below" or "Always display images from this sender."
+Make sure the images actually load on your screen, then try saving to PDF again.

 "The file is too big"